kamya-creator/Interview/README.md

         PRIMARY KEY (id));    </br>
 # Features of this project
 With this project admin can schedule interview and can send mail regarding interview .
+After scheduling interview , admin can also delete interview details .